zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

 Flashing the sample image
 *************************

-Upload the :file:`zephyr.signed.bin` file from the previous to image slot-0 of your board.
+Upload the :file:`zephyr.signed.hex` file from the previous to image slot-0 of your board.
 The location of image slot-0 varies by board, as described in :ref:`mcuboot_partitions`.